-This fund has been established in memory of Dr. Matthew Charles Cordaro in order to cover the expenses for a young adult to pursue a degree in science, engineering, and/or mathematics.
+This fund has been established in memory of Dr. Matthew Charles Cordaro in order to help with the expenses for a young adult to pursue a degree in science, engineering, and/or mathematics.

 My dad, Dr. Matthew C. Cordaro, was born in 1943, technically considered a “war baby”.
 In researching this generation, I came across a quote that so perfectly summarized my father’s character :